tytydraco/yessleep/out/Our_Investigation_into_a_Cheating_Spouse_Took_an_Unexpectedly_Dark_Turn_Part_1.md

 Reine and I edge forward, our weapons drawn and aimed squarely at what remains of him.

-"Zane Everly, turn around slowly," I call out.
+"Zane Everly, turn around slowly with your hands up," I call out.
 The words feel surreal, as if spoken by someone else.

 He responds, but not in the way we expect.
 The movement is unnatural, a series of jerks and spasms that suggest the thing wearing Zane like a suit is unfamiliar with the body it’s inhabiting.